 • 1 teaspoon smoked paprika

-• 1 tablespoon browning sauce, I like to use Kitchen Bouquet Browning & Seasoning Sauce
+• 1 tablespoon browning sauce, such as Kitchen Bouquet Browning & Seasoning Sauce

 • 2 tablespoons brown sugar